Public Lands Foundation

 About the Scholarship

-The PLF is pleased to offer its George Lea Founders Scholarship to a good student who needs financial assistance to complete his or her schooling.
-The scholarship is named after PLF’s founder, George Lea.
-The scholarship consists of the following three elements:
+The Public Lands Foundation (PLF) is pleased to offer the George Lea Founder’s Scholarship to a student who needs financial assistance to support his or her studies.
+The scholarship is named for George Lea, the PLF’s founder.
+Two scholarships will be awarded for the 2024-2025 school year.
+The scholarship comprises three elements:

-1. $5,000 to be used toward the student’s tuition expenses.
-Note: Funds will be sent directly to the recipient’s school for disbursement by the Financial Aid Office.
+1. An award of $5,000 to be used toward the student’s tuition expenses.
+Note: Funds will be sent directly to the recipient’s college or university for disbursement by a Financial Aid Office.

-2. An invitation to attend the next PLF annual meeting, with all transportation and living expenses paid.
+2. An invitation to attend the next PLF annual meeting, with transportation and living expenses paid.

 3. The opportunity to “shadow” a local BLM manager for a day.